RoliSoft/Obfuscation-Tunnel/README.md

 server$ ./tunnel -l tcp:127.0.0.1:8080 -r udp:engage.cloudflareclient.com:2408 -m http_ws_server
 ```

+You can also replace the `tcp` protocol to `tls` (and the port number accordingly) in the `-r` argument, if you would like to connect to your gateway server via HTTPS.

 ## UDP tunneling

 The UDP tunneling part of the application is pretty straightforward, packets are sent to the destination as they are received, and vice-versa, unless obfuscation is enabled, in which case the algorithm will first process the packet, but the length of the payload is never modified.